Pocono Region – Long Weekend Guide

 5:00pm-6:00pm: Delaware Water Gap National Recreation Area

-Tips: Parking often is hard to find between 10 am-4 pm on weekends – plan accordingly.
+Tips: Parking is often hard to find between 10 a.m. and 4 p.m. on weekends—plan accordingly.
 There is a shuttle service available.

 Day 2: Sunday